WordPress/gutenberg/.github/ISSUE_TEMPLATE/Bug_report.md

 https://www.cockos.com/licecap/
 -->

-## Plugin code (optional)
+## Code snippet (optional)
 <!--
-If this bug is to do with a developer API, please share a code snippet or plugin code that demonstrates the issue.
-You can use GitHub Gist to share multiple code
+If this bug is to do with a developer API, please share an executable code snippet that demonstrates the issue.
+You can use GitHub Gist to share multiple code files: https://gist.github.com
-files:
-https://gist.github.com
 -->